lingliw/panTool/padocTool/input/articles/app-service-web/websites-dotnet-webjobs-sdk-get-started.md

 11. Refresh the page after a few seconds, and the thumbnail appears.

 	If the thumbnail doesn't appear, you may have to wait a minute or so for the WebJob to restart.
 If after a a while you still don't see the thumbnail when you refresh the page, the WebJob may not have started automatically.
-In that case, go to the WebJobs tab in the [Azure Management Portal](https://manage.windowsazure.cn) page for your web app, and then click **Start**.
+In that case, go to the WebJobs tab in the [Classic Management Portal](https://manage.windowsazure.cn) page for your web app, and then click **Start**.

-### View the WebJobs SDK dashboard
+### <a name="view-the-webjobs-sdk-dashboard"></a> View the WebJobs SDK dashboard

-1. In the [Azure Management Portal](https://manage.windowsazure.cn), select your web app.
+1. In the [Classic Management Portal](https://manage.windowsazure.cn), select your web app.

 2. Click the **WebJobs** tab.